Breaking On-Chip Communication Anonymity using Flow Correlation Attacks: Experimental Evaluation

 \subsubsection{Varying Network Size}

 To evaluate the stability of the ML model on varying network sizes, we analyzed the model on 16 core system with 4$\times$4, 64 core system with 8$\times$8, and 256 core system with 16$\times$16 mesh topology.
 Table~\ref{tab:attack_evaluation_for_varying_mesh} shows the performance results of the ML model for different network sizes.
 Attack on 4$\times$4 mesh shows slightly good metric values compared to 8$\times$8.
-Attack on 16$\times$16 shows relatively low accuracy and recall since a large network tends to alter temporal features of the traffic due to increased congestion and number of hops.
+The attack on a 16$\times$16 network shows relatively low accuracy and recall, due to the network's larger size, which alters the temporal characteristics of the traffic.
+With four times as many nodes and roughly double the average hops (10.67 compared to 5.33 in the 8x8 mesh), the 16x16 mesh experiences more congestion.
+These conditions introduce additional noise, such as queuing delays, which affect the communication patterns observable through inter-flit delays.
+Despite these challenges, the achieved recall of 80.28\% is sufficiently high for a successful attack.
 Considering good accuracy and other metrics, our ML-based attack shows stability across different mesh sizes.